add1son/rednotmd/README.md

 # Additional changes pending
 * Formatting could be optimized
-* Change output directory to not format by Year and keep the original filename
+* Change output directory to not format by Year and change filename to the date it was written